christianhans/pinboard-to-kindle/README.md

   <h3 align="center">Pinboard to Kindle</h3>

   <p align="center">
-    Calibre recipe for sending unread Pinboard bookmarks to your Kindle.
+  Calibre recipe for sending unread <a href="https://pinboard.in">Pinboard</a> bookmarks to your Kindle.
   </p>

   <p align="center">